Ways to Fix ‘Duplicate Without User-Selected Canonical’ Status in Google Search Console

 To control which duplicate page gets indexed, you need to use the canonical tag.

-How to check duplicate content
+How to check for duplicate content

 The best way to fix "Duplicate without user-selected canonical"